Evolutionary BP+OSD Decoding for Low-Latency Quantum Error Correction: Introduction

-In this letter, we propose an evolutionary BP (EBP) decoder.
-Similar to the NBP decoder, the EBP decoder employs trainable weights; however, the weights are optimized using the differential evolution (DE) algorithm~\cite{StornPrice1997, DasSuganthan2011}.
-Unlike neural networks, DE can optimize non-differentiable objectives, enabling end-to-end optimization of the EBP+OSD structure with flexible objective functions.
-The optimization is designed to improve decoding performance while reducing the activation probability of the computationally intensive OSD stage.
-Furthermore, we propose a weight sharing technique to improve optimization efficiency and allow weight reuse across the same code class.
+In this paper, we propose an evolutionary BP (EBP) decoder.
+Similar to the NBP decoder, the EBP decoder employs trainable weights, but optimizes them using a differential evolution (DE) algorithm~\cite{StornPrice1997, DasSuganthan2011}.
+Unlike gradient-based methods, DE can handle non-differentiable operations, enabling end-to-end optimization of the overall EBP+OSD structure.
+Furthermore, we introduce a multi-objective selection rule to maximize decoding performance while simultaneously suppressing activation of the high-cost OSD stage.

+One limitation of DE is its degraded efficiency when optimizing a large number of weights.
+To address this issue, we introduce a weight-sharing method based on edge indices, which significantly reduces the number of trainable weights and improves optimization efficiency.
+This approach also enables weight reuse across codes within the same class, thereby eliminating the need for time-consuming optimization of each individual code.

-Experimental results demonstrate that the proposed EBP+OSD decoder outperforms the conventional BP+OSD decoder for both surface codes and QLDPC codes in terms of logical error rate (LER) and threshold performance, while achieving lower decoding complexity through substantially fewer OSD activations.
-Notably, these gains are achieved under strict low-latency constraints, using only 5 BP iterations—far fewer than those used in prior studies (BP+OSD~\cite{PanteleevKalachev2021}: $32$ iterations; BP with topological blocking decoder~\cite{JungHa2025}: $20$ iterations; BP with memory~\cite{KuoLai2022}: $150$ iterations).
-Overall, the proposed decoder achieves a favorable balance between performance and complexity under limited-latency conditions, which is highly desirable for real-time decoding.
+Experimental results show that the proposed EBP+OSD decoder outperforms the conventional BP+OSD decoder for both surface codes and QLDPC codes in terms of logical error rate (LER) and threshold performance, while achieving lower decoding complexity through a substantial reduction in OSD activations.
+Notably, these improvements are obtained under strict low-latency constraints, using only 5 BP iterations—far fewer than those used in prior studies (BP+OSD~\cite{PanteleevKalachev2021}: $32$ iterations; BP with topological blocking decoder (TBD)~\cite{JungHa2025}: $20$ iterations; BP with memory~\cite{KuoLai2022}: $150$ iterations).
+In summary, the proposed EBP+OSD decoder surpasses the conventional BP+OSD decoder across multiple metrics, including decoding performance, computational complexity, and suitability for low-latency operation, making it a highly compelling candidate for practical QEC systems.